ALMOSTGOD1999/ALMOSTGOD1999/README.md

 - 👋 Hi, I’m Rahul Mukherjee
 - 👀 I’m interested in Ful Stack Dev.
-- 🌱 I’m currently learning Next JS
+- 🌱 I’m currently learning GoLang
 - 💞️ I’m looking to collaborate on any AI based Start-up
 - 📫 How to reach me 8617008081
 - 😄 Pronouns: He/Him